 Your address factors into what you pay for coverage, and if you moved in the last year, you'll want to make sure you're still getting the best deal at your new address.
 Each insurer assesses the perceived likelihood of collisions, theft or vandalism in your new neighbourhood differently, which means there's a chance you can overpay for your coverage if you don't comparison shop your rates at renewal.

 The vehicle you park in your driveway is another factor in calculating your car insurance rate, in part due to theft rates.
 If you switched to a new vehicle you may find it's time to switch insurers too as some might find your new car too "hot" to handle.

 Some insurers are more teen-friendly than others, and if you have a new driver in your household it's worth checking to see if another insurer will give you a better rate when your policy comes up for renewal.

 - You got a ticket or were involved in an at-fault accident

 Accidents and tickets happen to even the best drivers, but some insurance companies are more forgiving than others.

 The daily commute to work is an everyday reality and when the amount of time you spend in the car commuting changes, your insurance could change as well.
 By spending less time behind the wheel, you may find you could spend less on your coverage with a different insurer.

 A year is a long time to overpay for your coverage

 This year, when you get your renewal documents, compare the rate your current insurer is offering you to the best rates available through Kanetix.ca.
-We search for your lowest rates from more than 50 insurance providers so you can be confident in what you're paying.
+In a single search, you can compare your lowest rates so you can be confident in what you're paying.
 You've got nothing to lose, just money to save and it takes just a few minutes to find out who will give you the best deal on car insurance for the year ahead.